Suge Knight, His Rumored Jennifer Lopez Sex Video, Her Relationship With Drake

-Suge Knight is fairly enterprising, especially when it comes to ‘hood’ ventures.
+Suge Knight is fairly enterprising, especially when it comes to “hood” ventures.
 Once known as the most feared man in hip-hop, he is presently serving time after being implicated in a hit and run incident that led to the death of Terry Carter.
 That said, Suge Knight and Jennifer Lopez have a history that dates back to 2001 when Suge Knight was rumored to be in possession of a sex tape featuring her.

 A photo posted by Jennifer Lopez (@jlo) on